catalyst-zero/docker-etcd-config/README.md

 docker-etcd-config
 ==================

-This is a simple script one can run along his service-container.
-It automatically
+This is a simple script one can run along his service-container, which publishes the host/port information to ETCD.

+Original work done by [polvi](https://github.com/polvi/docker-reg).

 ## Building